Zambia - Africa

 Before you go

-Airport arrival works best when the first hotel already matches the next morning's central route, because Lusaka is more pleasant when the trip starts with short simple movements instead of a second city-crossing.
+Airport arrival usually works better if the first hotel already matches the next morning's central route, because Lusaka is more pleasant when the trip starts with short simple movements instead of a second city-crossing.

 Book the best-positioned central or business-corridor hotels and one destination dinner ahead of time, because Lusaka's strongest practical bases are fewer than the map first suggests.